dangardner/pylcdsysinfo/README.md

 Python interface to Coldtears' LCD Sys Info device (http://www.coldtears.com/electronics/)

+**Note:** On some Linux platforms like Ubuntu only root has write permission to usb devices unless permission is is given to other users.
-**Note:** You may need to copy the provided `99-lcdsysinfo.rules` file into `/etc/udev/rules.d/` in order to grant pylcdsysinfo permission to claim the device without running as root.
+You may need to copy the provided `99-lcdsysinfo.rules` file into `/etc/udev/rules.d/` in order to grant pylcdsysinfo permission to claim the device without running as root.
+Example:

+    sudo cp 99-lcdsysinfo.rules /etc/udev/rules.d/

+If the screen is already plugged in, unplug and plug back in again after the copy.

 Help on module pylcdsysinfo: